horseshoe7/SwiftUI-MVVM-C/README.md

 ### Inherent deficits in solutions I've seen:

-1. Strong typing that forces a flat hierarchy.
+1. Strong typing that forces a flat hierarchy of routes.
 - A Coordinator will manage Routes that are often typed to one single enum; thus you have one large hierarchy.
 - A Coordinator is designed for one NavigationStack containing routes of the above type.
 - You therefore cannot push a child coordinator onto this stack due to type restrictions, despite this being a common use case (you have coordinators for smaller screen flows, which in theory allow re-usability).
 Imagine the use case of "drill-down through this folder hierarchy to select a file and once selected, return to the context that triggered this file browsing."
 That would all take place on the same navigation stack (or could).

 2. Responding to non-programmatic stack changes.
     - Coordinators often don't cover the navigation of when a user taps a back button or uses the interactivePopGesture that is native to NavigationStack (or UINavigationController) and thus provides no callback.
+Sometimes you need that callback in order to do something.

 3. What about dependency injection?
 Accommdating a MVVM pattern?